 Several 1,000 acres and Taconic State Park also connects with another park and 2 states.

-Things to explore near Taconic State Park:
+Other things to do near Taconic State Park: